ska-telescope/-ska-oso-tmc-integration-tests/docs/src/deployment_details/tmc_low.rst

 * l. **sdp_master** : This value is present under global, User can use this to change the FQDN of SDP Master.

-* m. **dish_suffix** : This value is present under global, User can use this to change the FQDN suffix of Dish Master.

 Additional few Central node specific configurations are:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^